Ley789/SimpleRayTracer/Thesis/thesis.md

 ambient, $d$ as the diffuse, $s$ as the specular and $r$ as the rough coefficient.

-This values are used in \autoref{shading-model} to manipulate illumination influence.
+These values are used in \autoref{shading-model} to manipulate illumination influence.
 That means we can adjust the final color by changing these coefficients.

 ## Object